From Wikipedia

 Hardiness: USDA zones 5–9.[14]

-There are approximately 180 davidii cultivars, as well as numerous hybrids with B. globosa and B. fallowiana grown in gardens.
-Many cultivars are of a dwarf habit, growing to no more than 1.5 m (5 feet).
+There are approximately 180 Buddleja davidii cultivars, as well as numerous hybrids, including with Buddleja globosa and Buddleja fallowiana grown in gardens.
+Some cultivars are of a dwarf habit, growing to no more than 1.5 m (5 feet).

-A plant-evaluation manager at the Chicago Botanic Garden in Glencoe, Illinois (USDA Hardiness zone 5b) rated nearly 50 Buddlejia varieties and cultivars during a six-year trial period, summarizing in 2015 the characteristics of each and the study's findings.[12]
-University studies have suggested that nectaring butterflies have greater preferences for some Buddleja cultivators than for others, with Lo & Behold 'Blue Chip' and 'Pink Delight' heading a list of eleven.[13]
+A plant-evaluation manager at the Chicago Botanic Garden in Glencoe, Illinois (USDA Hardiness zone 5b) rated nearly 50 Buddlejia varieties and cultivars during a six-year trial period, with a summary in 2015 of the characteristics of each and the study's findings.[15]
+University studies have suggested that nectaring butterflies have greater preferences for some Buddleja cultivars than for others, with Lo & Behold 'Blue Chip' and 'Pink Delight' heading a list of eleven.[16]

 Other notable cultivars and hybrids include 'Golden Glow' and 'Silver Frost'.[17][18]